Jonathan Asp Jensen

-Jonathan Asp Jensen (born 14 January 2006) is a Danish professional footballer who plays as an attacking midfielder for Swiss Super League club Grasshopper, on loan from Bundesliga club Bayern Munich.
+Jonathan Asp Jensen (born 14 January 2006) is a Danish professional footballer who plays as a left winger or attacking midfielder for La Liga club Deportivo A Coruña.

 Early life

-Asp Jensen is a native of Gauerslund, Denmark.
+Jensen is a native of Gauerslund, Denmark.
 He has been regarded as one of the most prominent football prospects in the country.

 Club career

 Bayern Munich

-Asp Jensen joined the youth academy of German Bundesliga side Bayern Munich from the youth academy of Danish Superliga side Midtjylland on 2022.
+Jensen joined the youth academy of German side Bayern Munich from the youth academy of Danish Superliga side Midtjylland on 2022.

 He started his professional career with the Bayern Munich II side.
-On 24 February 2024, Asp Jensen made his professional debut during a 1–0 win Regionalliga Bayern match over Viktoria Aschaffenburg.
+On 24 February 2024, Jensen made his professional debut during a 1–0 win Regionalliga Bayern match over Viktoria Aschaffenburg.
 A month later, on 8 March, he scored his first goal for Bayern Munich II on a 2–0 home win Regionalliga Bayern match against DJK Vilzing.
-A week later on 16 March, Asp Jensen started and scored his second goal for the club during a 4–0 Regionalliga Bayern away win match against FC Memmingen.
+A week later on 16 March, Jensen started and scored his second goal for the club during a 4–0 Regionalliga Bayern away win match against FC Memmingen.

 On 12 May 2024, he made his Bundesliga debut for the senior team of Bayern Munich, coming off the bench to substitute Lovro Zvonarek, in a 2–0 win over VfL Wolfsburg.

-Asp Jensen was called-up with the Bayern Munich senior team for a friendly match on 6 January 2025, after the 2024 winter break concluded, in which he substituted Joshua Kimmich at the 63rd minute of a 6–0 win over Austrian Bundesliga club Red Bull Salzburg, scoring the sixth and last goal at the 77th minute.
+Jensen was called up with the Bayern Munich senior team for a friendly match on 6 January 2025, after the 2024 winter break concluded, in which he substituted Joshua Kimmich at the 63rd minute of a 6–0 win over Austrian Bundesliga club Red Bull Salzburg, scoring the sixth and last goal at the 77th minute.

 Loan to Grasshopper

-On 26 June 2025, Swiss Super League club Grasshopper Club Zurich announced his signing, Asp Jensen is set to move to Switzerland and officially join on loan for the 2025–26 season.
-He scored his first goal for Grasshoppers on 24 August 2025 with the opening goal in a 2–2 draw at home against FC Winterthur.
+On 26 June 2025, Swiss Super League club Grasshopper Club Zurich announced his signing, joining on a one-year loan for the 2025–26 season.
+He scored his first goal for Grasshoppers on 24 August 2025, with the opening goal during a 2–2 draw at home against FC Winterthur.

+Deportivo A Coruña

+On 13 July 2026, he transferred to Spanish club Deportivo A Coruña, signing a contract until 2031.

 International career

-Asp Jensen has represented Denmark internationally at youth level.
+Jensen is a Denmark youth international, having represented the U16s, U17s and U18s.

 Style of play

-Asp Jensen mainly operates as an attacking midfielder.
+Jensen mainly operates as an attacking midfielder.
 He is two-footed and is known for his playmaking ability and for his ability to read the game.